aayushbhurtel/PalindromeCheck/README.md

 # PalindromeCheck
-Check whether the string is palindrome or not
+Checks whether the string is palindrome or not